 I see many leaving daylight photography altogether, seeking more elaborate compositions every day (or every night I should say).

-The basics of astro photography start with fast aperture lenses.
-That would be a lens with a wide opening anywhere from f-1.2 to f-2.8 is best, or a f-4 will do.
+The basics of astrophotography start with fast aperture lenses.
+That would be a lens with a wide opening anywhere from f-1.2 to f-2.8 is best, or an f-4 will do.
 It’s essential to have the ability to capture as much light as possible with an exposure spanning 15 seconds for a fast 1.2, 24 mm lens.
 Up to 30 seconds for a 2.8 14mm or 16mm lens.
-The wider your lens, the longer your exposure will be for sharper pin point stars.
-Conversly the more telephoto the faster.
+The wider your lens, the longer your exposure will be for sharper pinpoint stars.
+Conversely the more telephoto the faster.
 Then starting at ISO’s of 3200 down to 1600.
 You may need to adjust these settings a bit depending on what type of camera you own.
-But this is a good base line to start from.
+But this is a good baseline to start from.

-This bring me back to the Alabama Hills here in California.
+This brings me back to the Alabama Hills here in California.
 One of the main reasons we offer landscape photography workshops in the Eastern Sierra Nevada is the clear skies away from city light noise.
-I spent many years exploring and climbing around its mysterious sand stone formations and know them very well.
+I spent many years exploring and climbing around its mysterious sandstone formations and know them very well.

 Working in the dark has its challenges, but it’s simple once you understand a few of the following simple basics.
 This form of photography can be exciting, as the night sky opens up and shows its astounding beauty!

 Astrophotography and How to Create a Stunning Night Sky Photographs